swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 ## Manage the instance's lifetime

 Swift imports a C++ class or struct as a value type by default, so `error` behaves like a Swift struct: there's no ARC and no manual `delete`, and Swift calls the C++ destructor when `error` goes out of scope.
-If you instead want reference semantics, `swift/bridging` provides macros like `SWIFT_SHARED_REFERENCE.`
+If you instead want reference semantics, `swift/bridging` provides macros like `SWIFT_SHARED_REFERENCE`.